standardgalactic/third-brain/Inbox.md

-- Recommendation: No pure equity products for financial goals that are less than 3 years away
 - Returns should always be evaluated taking into account the costs, inflation and taxes
 - Section 80C
 	- Tax break of up to Rs 1.5 lakhs if you invest in the eligible products.